curvegrid/go-ethereum-wiki/Backup-&-restore.md

 * Linux: `~/.ethereum`
 * Windows: `~/AppData/Roaming/Ethereum"`

 Accounts are stored in the `keystore` subdirectory.
-The contents of this directories should be transportable between platforms, but is specific to the Go implementation.
+The contents of this directories should be transportable between nodes, platforms, implementations (C++, Go, Python).

-To configure the location of Geth's files, the `--datadir` parameter can be specified.
+To configure the location of the data directory, the `--datadir` parameter can be specified.
 See [CLI Options](https://github.com/ethereum/go-ethereum/wiki/Command-Line-Options) for more details.

 _**Note:** The [Ethash DAG](https://github.com/ethereum/go-ethereum/wiki/Mining#ethash-dag) is stored at `~/.ethash` (Mac/Linux) or `~/AppData/Ethash` (Windows) so that it can be reused by all clients.
 You can store this in a different location by using a symbolic link._